r0tifer/CredentialExposure/README.md

 ### Reviewing audit history

-* `Get-PwnedAuditLog` – Returns audit entries for historical reporting.
+* `Get-ExposureAuditLog` – Returns audit entries for historical reporting.
-* `Update-PwnedAuditLog` – Marks notification attempts or password change confirmations so repeated alerts are avoided.
+* `Update-ExposureAuditLog` – Marks notification attempts or password change confirmations so repeated alerts are avoided.

 # Automate daily checks and 1 PM notifications

 Running the audit once and relying on manual follow-up defeats the purpose of automated remediation.
-Get-Pwnd-PassCheck can run as a Windows Service or a scheduled task, automatically executing `Get-PwnedADUserPassword` every day at **1:00 PM** (or the configured frequency in PwndPassCheckSettings.psd1) to detect unsafe accounts and send notifications promptly.
+Get-Pwnd-PassCheck can run as a Windows Service or a scheduled task, automatically executing `Invoke-ADExposureAudit` every day at **1:00 PM** (or the configured frequency in PwndPassCheckSettings.psd1) to detect unsafe accounts and send notifications promptly.

 ## Run Get-Pwnd-PassCheck as a Windows service